-In the images below, we rendered once from the camera, then we froze tessellation in the RenderView and then we "pulled the camera back" so we could see the effect of tessellation for polygons outside the frustum.
+In the images below, we rendered once from the camera, then we froze tessellation in the RenderView and then we "pulled the camera back" so we could see the effect of polygon tessellation outside the camera frustum.
 As you can see, the polygons that are inside the camera frustum are tessellated the most.
-The polygons that are away from the camera frustum tesselated less and depending on the "out-of-frustum tessellation factor".
-The farther away a polygon is from the camera frustum, the less it gets tessellated!
+Polygons that are away from the camera frustum are tesselated less and depending on the "out-of-frustum tessellation factor".
+The farther away a polygon is from the camera frustum, the less it gets tessellated.

 This setting should be used carefully!
-Even though a polygon is outside the camera frustum, there might be a mirror or it might be casting a very defined shadow inside the camera frustum!
-So, in these cases, making it tessellate very little might make it look blocky and too low-poly in the reflections or the shadows!
+Even though a polygon is outside the camera frustum, it might be visible through a mirror or it might be casting a defined shadow inside the camera frustum!
+So, in these cases, making it tessellate less might make it look blocky/angular and generally too-low-poly in reflections or shadows!

 While "out-of-frustum tessellation factor" allows us to get tessellation under control and save on Redshift's memory usage and rendering speed, there does exist one case where it might prove ineffective: scenes with large displacements and the camera being close to the displaced geometry.

 To explain: When you set up displacement in Redshift, you have to declare a "maximum displacement" setting.
 This setting tells Redshift that displacement can go up to a certain distance.
-This setting is also used by Redshift when it determines whether a polygon is inside the frustum or outside.
-The reasoning behind that is that, if a polygon is going to be displaced ("moved") by a lot, it might actually be moved inside the camera frustum, even though it was originally outside the camera frustum!
-In other words, Redshift is a bit too "conservative" when it comes to displaced polygons that might end up inside the camera frustum.
+This setting is also used by Redshift when it tries to determine if a polygon is inside the frustum or outside it.
+The reasoning behind that is that, if a polygon is going to be displaced ("moved") by a lot, it might actually be moved inside the camera frustum, even though it was originally outside the camera frustum.
+In other words, Redshift applies "conservative" tessellation when it comes to displaced polygons that might end up being inside the camera frustum.

-When this happens, Redshift might incorrectly think that too many polygons are inside the camera frustum and it, therefore, tessellates these polygons a lot!
+When this happens, Redshift might incorrectly "think" that too many polygons are inside the camera frustum and it might, therefore, tessellate these polygons a lot!

 To show this, we'll edit our scene and make "max displacement" several times larger.
 Notice how there is much more tessellation because Redshift now thinks that all the polygons outside the frustum could possibly end up inside the frustum!